medo64/SerialFrame/src/UartIsoWork [A].md

 ##### Non-Insulated Interface

-If one doesn't need insulation (or you really hate your laptop), you can convert the card into a non-insulated serial interface by soldering 0 Ω resistor on the bottom (normally unpopulated) and omiting the following components:
+If one doesn't need insulation (or you really hate your laptop), you can convert the card into a non-insulated serial TTL 5V interface by soldering 0 Ω resistor on the bottom (normally unpopulated) and omiting the following components:
 * C2, C3
 * C5, C6
 * DS2